Humanitarian Aid Work & Development Programs

 While Australian Red Cross has supported Indonesian Red Cross (Pelang Merah Indonesia - PMI) since 1950, our support expanded after the Bali Bombings in 2002, the Indian Ocean Tsunami in 2004, and earthquakes in Sumatra and Yogyakarta.

 Our long-term partnership with PMI has a strong focus on preparing for, responding to and recovering from disasters.
-Our support also includes the strengthening and development of PMI, as the best way to reach and serve some of the most vulnerable communities in the country.
+Our humanitarian support and development programs also include the strengthening and development of PMI, as the best way to reach and serve some of the most vulnerable communities in the country.

 Preparing for disasters

 Every dollar spent on preparing for disasters saves an average of four dollars in the cost of response and recovery.
-By training local communities on how to best prepare for a disaster, many lives and livelihoods can be saved.
+By running a development program involving training local communities on how to best prepare for a disaster, many lives and livelihoods can be saved.

 With funding from the Australian Government, 14 districts in eastern Indonesian provinces have disaster plans, prepared jointly by PMI and local authorities.
 Trained volunteers operate radio rooms 24 hours a day, to improve communication during disasters and when preparing for emergencies.
 The plans are tested through simulation exercises.